 Under Article III of the Management Agreement, upon completion of the new stadium, the Authority is entitled to certain ticket fees, which represent a percentage of ticket revenues after attendance reaches a certain level, as defined by the Management Agreement.
-Tickets sold for the 2019 Season did not exceed the minimum ticket threshold.
-Therefore, no net ticket fees were received at the conclusion of the 2019 Season.
-Tickets sold for the 2020 Season are projected not to exceed the minimum ticket threshold.
-Therefore, no net ticket threshold.
-Therefore, no net ticket threshold.
-Therefore, no net ticket sold for the 2020 Season are projected not to exceed the minimum ticket threshold.
-Therefore, no net ticket fees are projected to be received at the conclusion of the 2020 Season.
+Due to COVID-19 building closures, no tickets were sold for the 2020 Season.
+Therefore, no net ticket fees were received at the conclusion of the 2020 Season.
+Tickets sold for the 2021 Season are projected not to exceed the minimum ticket threshold.
+Therefore, no net ticket fees are projected to be received at the conclusion of the 2021 Season.